markdoc/docs/pages/docs/rendering/react.md

 # {% $markdoc.frontmatter.title %}

-Markdoc supports React component rendering out-of-the-box.
-To render React components with Markdoc, you'll need to specify when to use a component with a tag and/or node.
-Similar to HTML rendering, the process is two steps.
-First, you create a render tree from your content, along with any associated tags.
-Then you call the renderer to output the contents of that tree as a React component.
+Markdoc supports rendering React out-of-the-box.
+To render React with Markdoc, specify which component to use with each tag or node.
+Similar to HTML, the process is two steps.
+Create a render tree from your content, along with any associated tags.
+Then call the renderer to output the contents of that tree as a React component.

 Follow the steps below or try out React rendering in the [developer playground](/sandbox?mode=preview).